Lanthanum Carbonate (LAN-tha-num KAR-bo-nate)

 - Your doctor will tell you how much of this medicine to use and how often.
 Your dose may need to be changed several times in order to find out what works best for you.
 Do not use more medicine or use it more often than your doctor tells you to.

-- Chew the tablet before swallowing.
+- Chew or crush the tablet completely before swallowing.
 Do not swallow whole tablets.

 If a dose is missed: